tuosuniversity/Vellum/Output/EN/4_Perception in Practice/39_Zeigarnik_Effect_Drives_Cognitive_Collapse.md

 ## Article 1

-### **SEO-Optimized Title:** Unfinished Business: How the Zeigarnik Effect Hijacks Your Mind and How Mindfulness Can Help
+###  Unfinished Business: How the Zeigarnik Effect Hijacks Your Mind and How Mindfulness Can Help

 The human mind is an incredible machine, constantly processing information, solving problems, and striving for clarity.
 But sometimes, it feels like our brains are working against us, holding onto worries, to-do lists, and nagging thoughts we just can't shake.
 Have you ever had a song fragment stuck on repeat in your head, or found yourself replaying an incomplete conversation?
 This isn't just a random occurrence; it’s a powerful psychological phenomenon known as the **Zeigarnik Effect**.